anypackage/winget/README.md

 ## Known Issues
 ### Stability
-Winget does not currently have an official PowerShell module available on PowerShell Gallery, therefore provider currently depends on a PowerShell Cresendo-based module that is a best-effort attempt at parsing Winget's output.
+Winget does not currently have an official module available on PowerShell Gallery, therefore this provider currently depends on a  Cresendo module that is a best-effort attempt at parsing Winget's output.
 Due to Winget still being heavily in development, it's output patterns fluctuate regularly, making a Cresdendo-based implementation very brittle.
 As such, this provider *should not* currently be used in production scenarios.

 ### Output Consistency
-Due to Winget's ability to return lists of installed packages that have no version number, and the AnyPackage framework's requirement that all packages have NuGet-compatible versions, this provider suppresses installed package from Winget that have no version number.
+Due to Winget's ability to return lists of installed packages that have no version number, and the AnyPackage framework's requirement that all packages have NuGet-compatible versions, this provider suppresses installed packages that have no version number.

 ### Search specificity
-Due to Winget's ambiguous search behavior and the risks of unintended outcomes, this provider only allows searching of packages on remote repositories by exact ID.
-Fuzzy searches and searches by moniker, display name, and tag, are not supported.
+Due to Winget's ambiguous search behavior and the risks of unintended outcomes, this provider only allows searching of packages on remote repositories by exact package ID.
+Fuzzy searches and searches by moniker, display name, and tag are not supported.

 ## Legal and Licensing
 AnyPackage.Winget is licensed under the [MIT license](./LICENSE.txt).